OpenSPP/documentation/docs/glossary.rst

    Efficiency
        Another important dimension of the performance of :term:`delivery systems<delivery systems>`, albeit one that is difficult to measure.
 Ensuring that outcomes are achieved at reasonable costs, including moving clients through the various phases of the :term:`delivery chain<delivery chain>` at minimal cost in terms of time and money both for administrators and clients, is critical to evaluating performance.
-Alternative measures of efficiency include processing times for various phases or stages along the :term:`delivery chain<delivery chain>`.
+Alternative measures of efficiency include processing times for various phases or stages along the delivery chain.

        | 🇫🇷 Efficience
        | 🇪🇸 Eficiencia